School of Nursing and Health Sciences Graduate Fellowships

 Our fellowships provide a balanced schedule of part-time (15 hours per week) professional experience with a convenient course schedule.
 You may start in the spring or fall semesters.
 (To complete the program in one year, you must complete 32 credits within one academic year.)

-Important Dates for the 2023-2024 Health Sciences Graduate Fellowship Program
+Important Information for the 2024-2025 Health Science Graduate Fellowship Programs

-- February 16, 2023: Deadline for initial ranking form submission.
-Students who are accepted for admission and invited to interview for a fellowship, will be eligible to review and rank their preferred positions.
-Fellowship positions will be available for viewing in late January.
+- Submit your initial ranking form.
+Students who are accepted for admission and invited to interview for a fellowship will be eligible to review and rank their preferred positions.
+If you are invited, your invitation will include a deadline for submitting your selections.
 Please note: we do not guarantee that you will be invited to interview for your top selections.

-- February 21-23, 2023: First round of interviews will take place.
-(Remaining fellowships will be available on a rolling basis).
+- Complete your site interviews.
+First round of interviews will take place.

-- February 24, 2023 by 11:59 pm: Students and sites must complete and submit their post-interview ranking forms, ranking their preferences for final placement.
+- Submit your post-interview rankings.
+After the interviews, both students and sites must complete and submit their post-interview ranking forms, ranking their preferences for final placement.

-- Mid-March, 2023: Match letters will be sent to all students and supervisors.
+- Receive your match notification.
+Match letters will be sent to all students and supervisors.

 How to Apply